Qqwy/elixir-arrays/README.md

 which will also output the HTML format with nice graphs.

+From below benchmarks, we know (caveat emptor):
+- For collections smaller than ~100-200 elements, there is no pronounced difference between using lists and arrays.
+- For collections with more than ~100-200, but fewer than fewer than ~10_000-20_000, ErlangArray is a small constant amount faster than MapArray for updates, and other operations perform similarly.
+- For collections with more than ~10_000-20_000, MapArray is usually a small constant amount faster than ErlangArray.

 ### [Append a single element](https://github.com/Qqwy/elixir-arrays/blob/master/benchmark_runs/append.md)
 Appending a single element is very fast on arrays, even as sizes grow.
-MapArray slightly outperforms ErlangArray.
+MapArray and ErlangArray perform similarly.

+For extra comparison, we look at lists both to see how slow `list ++ [val]` becomes as baseline, but also how fast `[val | list]` still is:

+In certain situations where a list can be treated as 'backwards', this can be a very simple way to append elements.
+As doing this is built-in, it will always be faster than our arrays.
+Thus, it serves as a 'maxline'.

 ### [Random element access](https://github.com/Qqwy/elixir-arrays/blob/master/benchmark_runs/random_access.md)
 Accessing a random element is very fast on arrays, even as sizes grow.

 Arrays start beating lists significantly once the collection has more than 256 elements.

-For very small sizes, MapArray outperforms ErlangArray.

-For medium sizes they seem roughly equally fast.
+MapArray and ErlangArray seem to perform similarly < 8192 elements.

-For very large sizes, ErlangArray seems to be a factor ~2 slower than MapArray again.
+For larger sizes, ErlangArray seems to be a factor ~2 slower than MapArray again.

 ### [Random element update](https://github.com/Qqwy/elixir-arrays/blob/master/benchmark_runs/random_update.md)

 Arrays start beating lists once the collection has more than 128 elements.

-For sizes up to 131072 elements, MapArray seems to be between 100% and 30% slower.
+For sizes up to 131072 elements, MapArray seems to be between 100% and 30% slower than ErlangArray.
 For longer arrays, MapArray wins out, with ErlangArray being ~30% slower.

 It seems like `put_in` has some overhead w.r.t. calling `Arrays.replace`.